Submission of the Clergy: Convocation

 The King abruptly decreed that Warham should end the session and when the prelates met for the last time on 15 May Warham informed them of the King's decision and prorogued the Convocation until 4 November.
 Some of the King's most prominent councillors then arrived to demand that the clergy should agree to the articles without amendment.
 The councillors were the Duke of Norfolk, the Marquess of Exeter, the Earl of Oxford, the Earl of Wiltshire and William Sandys.
 After this confrontation, which lasted about an hour, the nobles left and the inferior clergy went to vote on the King's three articles.
 Eighteen of them voted 'no' to renouncing legislative authority, nineteen against the canons committee and to the third article.
 On receiving news of this rejection, Warham then advised the inferior clergy to retire because he thought the councillors might return at any moment.
 The Duke of Norfolk and a few others did return a few hours later but left after talking with Warham.

 The Upper House of the Convocation voted on the articles with John Longland, the Bishop of Lincoln, Dr. Henry Standish, the Bishop of St. Asaph and John Stokesley, the Bishop of London speaking in favour of the articles but with some reservation.
 John Clerk, the Bishop of Bath and Wells was strongly opposed.
 A majority voted for the articles, and the Convocation was prorogued.

 On 16 May, the Submission of the Clergy, as the three articles became known, was officially signed by representatives of the clergy and the bishops.
 The historian Michael Kelly, noting the scarce attendance of the vote, has written that the Submission was enacted by a "rump Convocation".

 Parliament

-In 1534 the Submission of the Clergy was confirmed by Parliament in the Act for the Submission of the Clergy and Restraint of Appeals.
+In 1534 the Submission of the Clergy was confirmed by Parliament in the Act for the Submission of the Clergy and Restraint of Appeals (25 Hen.
+8 c.
+19).
 The historian Stanford Lehmberg argues that the possible need for parliamentary legislation for this may have come from a proposal from the Commons, rather than Thomas Cromwell.
-The parliamentary procedure for this Act resulted in a conference between the King and Parliament in which the Speaker addressed the King.
-In 1536 Parliament was asked again to re-enact the Submission of the Clergy, although the reasoning behind this decision is not known since the 1534 Act did not include an expiration date.
+The parliamentary procedure for this act resulted in a conference between the King and Parliament in which the Speaker addressed the King.
+In 1536 Parliament was asked again to re-enact the Submission of the Clergy, although the reasoning behind this decision is not known since the 1534 act did not include an expiration date.